Diane Keen

-Diane Keen (born 29 July 1946) is an English actress, known for her portrayal of Fliss Hawthorne in the Granada sitcom The Cuckoo Waltz and Julia Parsons on the BBC soap opera Doctors.
-She also appeared in Nescafé advertisements from 1980 to 1989.
+Diane Keen (born 29 July 1946) is an English actress.
+With a career spanning numerous decades, she has appeared in various television series, films and stage productions.
+Keen's notable roles include Fliss Hawthorne in the Granada sitcom The Cuckoo Waltz, Sandy Bennett in Rings on Their Fingers, Jenny Burden in The Ruth Rendell Mysteries and Julia Parsons on the BBC soap opera Doctors.
+Keen also appeared in Nescafé advertisements from 1980 to 1989.

-Early life and education
+Early life

-Born in London, Keen grew up in East Africa, principally Tanganyika and later Kenya, where her father was a civil engineer.
+Keen was born in London on 29 July 1946.
+She grew up in East Africa, principally Tanganyika and later Kenya, where her father was a civil engineer.
 She attended boarding school and returned to Britain at the age of 19, where she became a secretary for The Ivy League's fan club; this led to her releasing a 45 r.p.m. single of "Sally Go 'Round the Roses" (credited as Dee King) on the Piccadilly label in 1966.

 Career

 Keen was a regular on television during the 1970s and early 1980s, starring in long-running sitcoms such as The Cuckoo Waltz, Rings on Their Fingers, Shillingbury Tales and You Must Be the Husband, and in two runs of the Thames Television children's historical costume drama The Feathered Serpent.
 She also guest-starred in many shows, including The Morecambe and Wise Show, and featured as Laura Dickens in the spy drama The Sandbaggers.